piedema/node-package-api/README.md

 ii: Parameters
 ```
 package: name of the package to load
-function: name of the function to execute. nested function are separated bij a '.', ie websockets.miniTicker
+function: name of the function to execute. nested function are separated by a '.', ie websockets.miniTicker
-parameters: parameters to pass to the function on execution, must bearray, with parameters separated bij ','.
+parameters: parameters to pass to the function on execution, must be array, with parameters separated by ','.
 For a callback, put 'callback' in the parameters
 promise: true if called package function returns promise
 cb: callback to execute if package is loaded
 ```